 What are the emotional and mental benefits of yoga?

 For thousands of years, people have been practicing yoga.
 In addition to the physical effects we’ve already noted, yoga causes a sense of relaxation and calm.
 When you’re trying to balance on one foot in a “tree” position, it’s hard to think about anything else.
-It’s virtually impossible to think stressful thoughts and focus on your breathing, posture, and yoga pose all at the same time.
+It’s virtually impossible to think of stressful thoughts and focus on your breathing, posture, and yoga pose all at the same time.

 So, just for the few minutes that you’re practicing yoga, your mind and body are able to let go and relax.
 Because of this, people who regularly practice yoga report a sense of accomplishment, improved sleep, relaxation, and decreased emotional stress.